API Security – A Guide for Every Tech Person

 API – A well known term in the IT industry.
 API is used by testers, programmers, developers, leadership teams, and almost everyone who works in an Information Technology company.

-But what is an API Security?
+But what is API Security?
 How does it work?
 Why is it built?
-Knowing the answer of all these questions is essential especially if you are stepping into the IT world for the first time.
+Knowing the answers to all these questions is essential, especially if you are stepping into the IT world for the first time.

 If you think that you fit in these categories, then you can surely apply for the api security testing role in any organization.

-What is an API – Application Programming Interface:
+What is API Security – Application Programming Interface:

 Application Programming Interface works as a communication medium between different web applications.

-The main agenda of API security is to prevent websites and web applications from API attacks and preventing the sensitive data present in the organization’s database.
+The main agenda of API security is to prevent websites and web applications from API attacks and to prevent the sensitive data present in the organization’s database.

 That’s where API comes into the picture.
 The architecture of an API is built by the developers in such a way that it allows easy communication between the server and the client.

-However, while doing that process, various api security challenges come as an obstacle in between the phase, and to help the api security best practices are followed.
+However, while doing that process, various api security challenges come as an obstacle in the phase, and to help, the api security best practices are followed.

-API works as a pillar in the world of api security and it may have its own weaknesses as well.
-To work with APIs, there are authentication and authorization available but sometimes it breaks very easily which results in failure of the development or the testing.
+API works as a pillar in the world of api security, and it may have its own weaknesses as well.
+To work with APIs, there are authentication and authorization available, but sometimes they break very easily, which results in the failure of the development or testing.

 Also Read: Important to Secure Websites from Cross Site Request Forgery

-What is API Security Testing and What are the API Security Methods?
+What is API Security Testing and What are its Methods?

-The process where a software tester evaluates an API like whether the responses are coming properly or not is known as the API security testing.
+The process where a software tester evaluates an API, like whether the responses are coming properly or not, is known as API security testing.

 The goal of an api tester here is to do a detailed analysis of the API and identify the vulnerable areas of the API through which an attacker can breach the security rules and gain unauthorized access.